mloskot/mateusz.loskot.net/posts/2010/07/07/i-have-a-confession-to-make/index.markdown

 ---
-title: "I have a confession to make..."
+title: I have a confession to make...
+description: On emotional bound with technologies
 date: 2010-07-07 11:36:14
 category: code
 layout: post
 comments: true
 slug: i-have-a-confession-to-make
 wordpressid: 2073
-categories: open source,programming
+category: code
-tags: .net,funny,java,javatar,technology,video,youtube
+tags: dotnet,funny,java,javatar,technology,video,youtube
 ---

 > - Hey, what are guys up to?